rukasudev/keiko-bot/README.md

 ### 🚀 Get Started

-To get started with Corgi Bot, follow these steps:
+To get started with Keiko Bot, follow these steps:

 1. 📥 Clone the repository.
 2. 🔧 Configure your Discord bot token and other settings in the `.env` file.